demiurgeQuantified/PZEventDoc/docs/Events.md

-OnWeatherPeriodStart | (Server) Fires when a weather period begins. | WeatherPeriod period, OnWeatherPeriodStop | (Server) Fires when a weather period ends early, such as by an admin command. | WeatherPeriod period, OnWorldSound | Fires whenever a world sound is created. | int x, int y, int z, int radius, int volume, Object source, OnZombieDead | (Client) Fires when a local zombie dies.
+OnWeatherPeriodStart | (Server) Fires when a weather period begins. | WeatherPeriod period, OnWeatherPeriodStop | (Server) Fires when a weather period ends early, such as by an admin command. | WeatherPeriod period, OnWorldSound | Fires whenever a world sound is created. | int x, int y, int z, int radius, int volume, Object source, OnZombieDead | Fires when a zombie dies.
 The zombie's inventory is not filled with loot when this event fires, but their clothing and attached items are added. | IsoZombie zombie, OnZombieUpdate | (Client) Fires whenever a zombie updates. | IsoZombie zombie, preAddCatDefs | Fires before the foraging system processes item category definitions. | forageSystem system, preAddForageDefs | Fires before the foraging system processes any definitions. | forageSystem system,